damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 image_title: '/images/blogimages/startssl-gitlab-pages/startssl-gitlab-pages-cover.jpg'
 ---

-With [GitLab Pages][pages] you can host your static website and add your custom domain.
+With [GitLab Pages][pages] you can host your static website under your custom domain.
-With [StartSSL] digital certificates you can secure it.
+With a [StartSSL] digital certificate you can secure it.
 And that's all for **free**!

-In this post we will guide you through the process of securing your GitLab Pages site with [StartSSL Class 1 free certificates][startssl-class-1].
-Moreover, we will show you a comparison between **StartSSL Class 1** and [Let's Encrypt][lets], to facilitate your decision to choose one over another.
+In this post, first we'll give you a quick overview on SSL/TLS certificates and StartCom CA, then we will show you a comparison between [StartSSL Class 1][startssl-class-1] and [Let's Encrypt][lets] to facilitate your decision to choose one over another.

+Finally, we will guide you through the process of securing your GitLab Pages site with with **[StartSSL Class 1 free certificates][startssl-class-1]**.

-We assume you are familiar with web development and with web hosting.
+**Note:** We assume you are familiar with web development and web hosting.
+{: .note}

 <!-- more -->